 Every morning around 9:15, after the morning scrum, Chase heads down to grab a cup of coffee.
 It’s a tradition you can set your watch to.

 The coffee drives him to take on the complicated challenges a developer faces every day.
 And Chase loves those challenges.
 He’d do this at home if he wasn’t doing it at work.
-Simply put, from his early days planning to become a Windows application developer to his current work as a Certified Umbraco Developer, he’s doing exactly what he wants to do: create something great, make people happy, play around on computers.
+Simply put, from his early days planning to become a Windows application developer to his current work as a lead developer and Certified Umbraco Developer, he’s doing exactly what he wants to do: create something great, make people happy, play around on computers.

 It’s not all computers, though.
 Chase feels at home with the tangible as well — board games, Magic the Gathering, four-day weekends when the world becomes a place to explore.
 The strategic nature of games like Settlers of Catan seems to be a natural fit for a developer, anyway, so it’s no surprise when Christmas gift time comes around that Chase has dropped serious cash on a super-charged community-building board game.